Tenderize/docs/tenderize/README.md

 ---
 # 👋 Welcome

 **Tenderize (🥩,🔨)** is a liquid staking protocol that connects web3 infrastructure protocols and their economics with DeFi.
-Easily earn rewards on your staked assets without lockups and use them acoss the DeFi ecosystem.
+Easily earn rewards on your staked assets without lockups and use them across the DeFi ecosystem.

 * [Tenderize website](https://tenderize.me/)
 * Check out the [Tenderize blog](https://tenderize.medium.com/)